*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Even without external heat, a vinyl record can warp from any extra weight or pressure that it is put under.

-What is the ideal temperature to prevent warping?
+What is the ideal temperature for records to prevent warping?

 As we see, heat is one of the major things that can warp a vinyl record.
 The cover should provide a little protection to prevent the record itself from being exposed however the art on the sleeve can be damaged by exposure to the sun and heat as well.